reload/lumturio-jira/README.md

 * `JIRA_ISSUETYPE`

-It will process sites in Lumturio tagged with `SSLA` and with a `JIRA:XX` tag where `XX` is the Jira project to create issues in for the given site.
+It will process sites in Lumturio tagged with `SLA` and with a `JIRA:XX` tag where `XX` is the Jira project to create issues in for the given site.